fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 ### Named Parameters

-Here’s an example of using _named parameters_.
-When this method is called (or in this case when the ViewComponent is instantiated), none of the parameters are mandatory.
+When this method is called (in this case “when the ViewComponent is instantiated”)
+- none of the parameters are mandatory.
+- you need to add the parameter name before the value you’re passing e.g. `<%= render(CardComponent.new(size: :small, full_height: true)) do %>`

 <figure>